-What is a Juxtafacet Cyst?
+What’s a Juxtafacet Cyst?

 The medical term “Juxtafacet Cyst” refers to the lesions associated with spinal facet joints (Ulus, Altun, & Senel, 2020).
 Juxtafacet cysts encompass both ganglion cysts and synovial cysts arising from the ligamentum flavum of the spinal facet joints.
 Usually, both cysts share the same clinical and radiological characteristics, while synovial cysts differ from ganglion cysts by their histological properties.
 Synovial cysts arise from the periarticular tissue through weakened or destroyed facet joint capsules with continued direct communication with the joint.
 In contrast, ganglion cysts develop from mucinous degeneration of ligamentous tissue in the mobile spine and they have no direct communication with the facet joint.
 These cysts produce intraspinal lesions that may exhibit symptoms of spinal stenosis or disc herniation.
 The actual etiology of juxtafacet cysts remains unknown.

 Clinical signs of juxtafacet cysts of the lumbar spine comprise extradural degenerative lesions associated with symptoms of lower back pain and radiculopathy.
 Sometimes, these cysts narrow down the spinal canal and produce pressure on the nerve roots, and cause radiculopathy.
-These cysts can exist unilaterally or bilaterally and mostly sit in the lumbar spinal column, particularly at the L4–L5 level (Ghent, Davidson, & Mobbs, 2014).
-These cysts usually appear with facet joint degeneration and cause focal weakness in the facet capsule.
+These cysts can present itself unilaterally or bilaterally and mostly sit in the lumbar spinal column, particularly at the L4–L5 level (Ghent, Davidson, & Mobbs, 2014).
+These cysts usually develop with facet joint degeneration and cause focal weakness in the facet capsule.
 Most of the patients with juxtafacet cysts develop spondylolisthesis or facet arthritis.
 In most cases, knowing the precise diagnosis makes little difference in terms of treatment.
 Patients aged above 50 years mostly produce these lesions of juxtafacet cysts and produce spinal instability.

-What are the Common Symptoms and Causes of Juxtafacet Cysts?
+What’s the Common Symptoms and Causes of Juxtafacet Cysts?

 Symptoms of a juxtafaect cyst include severe back pain, and unilateral or bilateral radiculopathy in 55-97% of the cases (Ulus et al., 2020).
 Other symptoms include neurological deficits such as motor deficits, sensory deficits, reflex abnormalities, neurogenic claudication, cauda equina syndrome, etc. These cysts may produce central or lateral spinal stenosis.
 Patients with juxtafacet cysts may suffer extrusion of synovial fluid from the joint capsule, myxoid degeneration, development of a cyst within the connective tissue, and latent growth of a developmental rest.
 Most of these lesions occur in the lumbar spine (88-99%), thoracic spine (up to 8%), and cervical region (1 to 4%) (El Shazly & Khattab, 2011).
 The etiology of JFC includes degenerative processes due to physical stress, repetitive trauma, and micro-instability.
 The formation of these cysts occurs due to the arthritic disruption of the facet joint in mobile segments.